lordofkillz/DarkFusion/README.md

    - Visit the official Anaconda website at [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution) and download the appropriate version of Anaconda.

 4. **Run the Anaconda Installer**:
    - Locate the downloaded Anaconda installer executable (.exe) file and run it.
-During installation, make sure to set the installation path to `c:/DarkFusion/anaconda`.
+During installation, make sure to set the installation path to `c:\DarkFusion\anaconda`.

 5. **Execute fusion_install.bat**:
    - Once Anaconda is installed, locate the `fusion_install.bat` file in your DarkFusion directory and right-click on it.
 Choose "Run as administrator" to execute the script.